 b) in the case of other damage caused by a grossly negligent breach of duty by the user or an intentional or grossly negligent breach of duty by a vicarious agent.

 The Museum shall not be liable for indirect damage and loss of profit.
 Liability under product liability law remains unaffected insofar as the Museum is a "manufacturer" according to Art.
 2 of the Product Liability Law.

-The data necessary for the business transaction is stored in Switzerland in strict compliance with the applicable legal provisions and is only passed on to other companies for order processing.
+The personal data necessary for the business transaction will be processed in strict compliance with the applicable legal provisions in Switzerland and will only be passed on to other companies for order processing.
 All personal data will be treated confidentially.
-The Museum is entitled to transmit the personal data to third parties for the purpose of credit checks and credit monitoring within the framework of a data exchange.
+The Museum is entitled to transfer the personal data to third parties for the purpose of credit checks and credit monitoring as part of a data exchange.

-Please note that the museum may also be required by law to collect, retain and disclose data from customers and visitors due to other legal requirements.
+Please note that the museum may also be required to collect, retain and disclose data from customers and visitors due to other legal requirements.

 The services offered, in particular products, may be protected by copyright.
-In this case, they are intended for private, non-commercial use only.
-Any other use may constitute an infringement of copyright, in particular the making of copies for the purpose of sale or commercial lending, making them available on the internet or on social media, or passing them on or making them available to third parties.
-Such uses require the permission of the copyright holder, which the client or any third party must seek themselves.
+In this case, they are intended only for private, non-commercial use.
+Any other use may constitute an infringement of copyright, in particular making copies for the purpose of sale or commercial lending, making them available on the internet or on social media, or passing them on or making them available to third parties.
+Such uses require the permission of the copyright holder, which the customer or any third party must seek itself.

 The Museum reserves the right to amend these General Terms and Conditions at any time without stating reasons, whereby the amendment shall only apply to future contracts.

-Should individual provisions be or become void or ineffective, this shall not affect the validity of the contract between the customer and the Museum or the validity of the remaining GTC provisions.
+Should individual provisions be or become void or ineffective, this shall not affect the validity of the contract between customer and the Museum as a whole or the validity of the remaining GTC provisions.

 Swiss substantive law, in particular the Swiss Code of Obligations (OR), shall apply exclusively.
 The application of the UN Convention on Contracts for the International Sale of Goods is excluded.
 The sole place of performance for delivery, service and payment is Lucerne.

-The place of jurisdiction for all disputes in connection with orders placed by the customer shall be at the Museum's registered office (Lucerne).
+The place of jurisdiction for all disputes in connection with orders from the customer is at the registered office of the museum (Lucerne).

-B. Special additional terms and conditions for admission tickets and guided tours
+B. Special additional terms and conditions for admission tickets, events, guided tours and workshops

-Admission tickets as well as tickets for public guided tours can be purchased on site at the museum's ticket office or via the webshop.
+Admission tickets as well as tickets for events, public tours and workshops can be purchased on site at the museum's ticket office or via the webshop.

 Private tours cannot be booked and paid for in the webshop and require a written request to firstname.lastname@example.org.

 The number of participants for events, public and private tours and workshops is limited.

 The event dates contained on the website are without guarantee.

-Unique cultural assets are cared for, conveyed and exhibited in the museum.
-This requires particularly careful behaviour from all persons entering and staying in the rooms in front of and in the museum.
-Therefore, before visiting the museum, the visitor should therefore inform him/herself about the current special conditions that apply to entry to and stay in the museum.
+Unique cultural assets are maintained, conveyed and exhibited in the museum.
+This requires particularly careful behavior from all persons entering and staying in the rooms in front of and in the museum.
+Therefore, before visiting the museum, please inform yourself about the current special conditions that apply to entering and staying in the museum.
 In addition, special rules may apply.
 These are available for inspection in the ticket office area of the museum.

 Tickets are sent by e-mail as print@home tickets in PDF format.
-The ticket entitles the holder to enter the exhibition during the exhibition period, but may also be restricted to entry on the day of the date printed on it or during a specific period on a specific day.
-Visitors should consult the museum's website for more information.
+The ticket entitles the holder to enter the exhibition during the exhibition period, but may also be limited to entry on the day of the date printed on it or during a specific period on a specific day.
+For more information, please visit the museum's website.